minprog/programming-1-hispeed/info/10 Syllabus.md

 You are encouraged to speak to any of the staff at the lab.
 Do you have a question in writing?
 Feel free to send an e-mail to <help@mprog.nl>.

 Martijn Stegeman
-*examiner*
+*instructor*
 mail: <m.stegeman@uva.nl>

-Hella Haanstra (head)
+Hella Haanstra (head teaching assistant)
-Wouter Vrielink (head)
-Bas Chatel
-Edwin Steffens
-Joëlle Zweekhorst
-Marijn Jansen
-Wietze Slagman
+Tim Meijer

-Need some help programming?
+Need help?
 Send us a message by using the "Ask" menu, above, during office hours.

 ## Expectations